Arrive-Logistics/taco/README.md

 ##### Tiers & Levels

-Each tier earns a base salary increase, while each level earns a new title:
+Each tier cooresponds with base salary, while each level cooresponds to a new title:

 | Level | Maker Track Title            | Manager Track Title        |
 |:-----:|:-----------------------------|:---------------------------|